Background pattern

 Frequent (may affect up to 1 in 10 people):

-abdominal pain; nausea; swelling of the ankles; drowsiness; redness and warmth of the face, visual disturbances (including double vision and blurred vision), noticing heartbeats, diarrhea, constipation, indigestion, cramps, weakness, difficulty breathing.
+abdominal pain; nausea; swelling of the ankles; feeling of sleep; redness and feeling of heat in the face, visual disturbances (including double vision and blurred vision), noticing heartbeats, diarrhea, constipation, indigestion, cramps, weakness, breathing difficulties.

 Rare (may affect up to 1 in 1,000 people):